Martín Osimani: Professional career

 After graduating, Osimani returned home to Uruguay to play for Club Bigua of the Liga Uruguaya de Basketball Along with Leandro García Morales, he helped lead Club Bigua to the 2008 Uruguayan League title.
 In four years as a professional, he has played for teams in Uruguay, Venezuela, and Puerto Rico.
 As starting point guard, he helped lead Club Sandwich to the 2008 Uruguayan League title.
-He currently plays for Atléticos de San Germán of the Puerto Rican Baloncesto Superior Nacional.

 National team career

 Osimani has played for various age groups on the Uruguayan national basketball team since 1998.
 He has been selected for the Uruguayans for the last three continental championships, the 2005, 2007, and FIBA Americas Championship 2009.